Wisconsin Athletic Hall of Fame: 67th Anniversary Class

 On October 27, 2015, the Wisconsin Athletic Hall of Fame announced that Wisconsin Badgers men's basketball coach Bo Ryan and Green Bay Packers all-time leading wide receiver Donald Driver were selected for induction into the Athletic Hall of Fame's 65th Anniversary Class.
-The pair was inducted during a special event celebrating their careers and contributions to athletics in Wisconsin on April 30, 2016 at the UW-Milwaukee Panther Arena, the site of the first Wisconsin Athletic Hall of Fame induction event in 1951.
+The pair was inducted during a special event celebrating their careers and contributions to athletics in Wisconsin on April 30, 2016, at the UW–Milwaukee Panther Arena, the site of the first Wisconsin Athletic Hall of Fame induction event in 1951.

 68th Anniversary Class

-Wisconsin Badgers Heisman Trophy winner Ron Dayne, LPGA legend Sherri Steinhauer, and Green Bay Packers Super Bowl Champion Charles Woodson were inducted as part of the 68th Anniversary Class on April 29, 2017.
-Bud Selig was also be honored for his efforts to advance athletics and better the community in the state of Wisconsin with the Lifetime Achievement Award.
-2016 inductee and Green Bay Packers Hall of Famer Donald Driver served as the MC for the event, which again took place at the UW-Milwaukee Panther Arena.
+Wisconsin Badgers Heisman Trophy winner Ron Dayne, LPGA legend Sherri Steinhauer, and Green Bay Packers player Charles Woodson were inducted as part of the 68th Anniversary Class on April 29, 2017.
+Bud Selig was also honored for his efforts to advance athletics and better the community in the state of Wisconsin with the Lifetime Achievement Award.
+2016 inductee and Green Bay Packers Hall of Famer Donald Driver served as the MC for the event, which again took place at the UW–Milwaukee Panther Arena.

 69th Anniversary Class

-Wisconsin Golf Contributor Herbert Kohler Jr., Milwaukee Bucks Legend Marques Johnson and Green Bay Packers General Manager and Pro Football Hall of Famer Ron Wolf were inducted into the 69th Anniversary Class of the Wisconsin Athletic Hall of Fame on January 24, 2019 at Discovery World downtown Milwaukee, Wisconsin.
+Wisconsin golf contributor Herbert Kohler Jr., Milwaukee Bucks player Marques Johnson and Green Bay Packers general manager and Pro Football Hall of Famer Ron Wolf were inducted into the 69th Anniversary Class of the Wisconsin Athletic Hall of Fame on January 24, 2019, at Discovery World in downtown Milwaukee.

 70th Anniversary Class

-Green Bay Packers legends Brett Favre and Jordy Nelson have been selected for induction into the 70th Anniversary Class of the Wisconsin Athletic Hall of Fame on June 5, 2020, in Madison, WI.
-Barry Alvarez will also be honored for his efforts to advance athletics at the University of Wisconsin-Madison being the winningest coach in the schools history and bettering the community in the state of Wisconsin with the Lifetime Achievement Award.
-Favre and Nelson, who created so many legendary moments for the Packers over the past three decades, will join 143 of the state’s greatest athletic icons.
+Green Bay Packers players Brett Favre and Jordy Nelson were selected for induction into the 70th Anniversary Class of the Wisconsin Athletic Hall of Fame on June 5, 2020, in Madison.
+Barry Alvarez will also be honored for his efforts to advance athletics at the University of Wisconsin–Madison, for being the winningest coach in the school's history, and for bettering the community of Wisconsin with the Lifetime Achievement Award.